How Much Does Installing a New Radiator Cost?

 Horizontal Radiator Cost

-- Suitable to fill dead space in the room such as below windows.
+- Suitable to fill dead space in the room (like below windows).

-- May have a lower installation cost in comparison to other radiator types.
+- May be cheaper to install compared to other radiator types.

-- Not well suited to a room with minimal wall space.
+- Not suited to a room with little wall space.

 Vertical Radiator Cost

-With a tall height and narrow width, vertical radiators extend upwards along the wall.
-Vertical radiators do not require a boiler in order to function correctly.
+With a tall height and narrow width, vertical radiators extend upwards along the wall - and are perceived by many to be a modern style choice.
+Vertical radiators don't need a boiler to function properly.

 - Ideal for rooms with limited wall space.